Managing critical water assets

 Optimise maintenance and rehabilitation interventions in irrigation districts.

-Like all companies engaged in water processing and delivery, irrigation districts have a large asset base.
-With the advent of irrigation modernisation programmes those assets are increasing as are the maintenance costs.
-At the same time revenue linked to water consumption is declining.
+Like all companies engaged in water processing and delivery, irrigation districts have large asset bases.
+The advent of irrigation modernisation programmes means an increase in assets, and therefore maintenance costs, too.
+Meanwhile, water consumption revenue is in decline.

-There are a number of excellent tools to automate the last step, optimising spend and providing options for decisions.
-But without the hard preliminary work of data collection and categorisation, they are of little use.
+There are several excellent tools to automate the last step, optimising spend and providing options for some wishing to minimise costs.
+Without the hard preliminary work of data collection and categorisation, they are of little use.
 This is where ADASA's experts and experience achieve the desired outcomes of risk and service levels.

-For one client we were able to move from a situation of annual cost blow-outs in expenditure with no end in sight, to a state where the required capital expenditure over 30 and 50 years to achieve the outcomes of risk and service could be confidently known.
-Then we were able to identify a range of funding alternatives and pricing mechanisms to help them move forward.
+For example, we help our clients change the cycle of annual expenditure blowouts — with no end in sight — to a confident prediction of capital expenditure over 30 and 50 years.
+We identify a range of funding alternatives and pricing mechanisms to help them move forward.